 The diagram (shown below) shows the recommended minimum clearances for the location of any electrical equipment (such as Plasma TV, LCD TV or home theatre) above a DF-Series gas fire.
-For DF990, a mantel/recess is required to comply with our recommendation of TV installation.
-Contact architectural advisory at aa@escea.com if you wish to install electrical equipment without a mantel/ with a recess.

-NOTE: Dimensions from the top edge of the air opening.
+NOTE: Dimensions are from the top edge of the air opening.